braze-inc/braze-docs/_docs/_api/data_retention.md

 #### Braze Servers: Short-term Retention for Recovery Purposes

-Data sent from the Braze Services to Braze’s Snowflake Data Lake via Braze servers is retained in such Braze servers for up to 90 days for recovery purposes.
+Data sent by Braze to certain subprocessors may still exist in Braze's internal systems for up to 90 days.

 #### Braze Data Lake Data Retention